francojposa/personal-site/_project_learn_auth_with_golang/introduction.md

 Everything will be open source and I welcome feedback on the code, its documentation, and these posts.

 Let's see how far we can take it!

+## Our Current System Architecture

+For the purposes of demonstration, we are going to to adopt an architecture that makes the various roles in our auth system as clear as possible.
+It's a bit disjointed, but the mix of components represent a situation many companies find themselves in.

+We divide the components of our system up according to the [OAuth2 Roles](https://tools.ietf.org/html/rfc6749#section-1.1):

+##### Resource Servers:
+**1. The monolith**  - Reports of its death have been greatly exaggerated.
+While the monolith is no longer the new shiny tech that everyone in the company wants to work on, it is not going away anytime soon.
+The monolith:
+1. Serves some of the pages in our customer portal as well as our internal admin portal via class server-side HTML templating.
+2. Provides a partial API backend to our new single-page app, which makes up the other half of the customer portal.

+**2. API Services** - New, cool, and small-but-not-micro, our services can be deployed and scaled on their own, but have complicated our authentication and authorization schemes.
+These services are called directly by both the monolith app server and by our single-page app via the browser.

+##### Client Applications:
+**1. The Monolith** - The monolith is a private client of the other API services, depending on the services for some routes of the the monolith API endpoints as well as to hydrate data into some of the templates for the customer and admin portals.

+**2. The Single-Page App (SPA)** - The SPA is a public client of both the Monolith APIs and well as the other service APIs.

+**3. The Future: 3rd-Party API Clients** - As a tech company in 2020, we really want to offer a public API so our users and business partners can build cool integrations and functionality on top of our core competencies.
+We are not quite there yet, but our new Auth system should enable this without much extra work.

+## What We Are Building

+Somehow our product has made it this far without even the most basic authentication.
+Not to worry, this means we are not tied to any legacy technologies!
+We have the opportunity to create our own authentication and authorization servers compliant with OAuth2, OpenID Connect, and other relevant current best practices.

+##### Authentication (Authn) Server
+The Authn Server fulfills a few core functionalities
+* User signup - Registering new users with their usernames, emails, and passwords
+* User login - Authenticating users via standard username/email/password login
+* User permissions - for now, the clients requesting permissions on behalf of our users are our own clients.
+We know